-- If possible, it is best not to use the bathroom, shower, change clothing, brush hair, smoke, brush teeth or clean up the area where the assault occurred; this can help to preserve the perpetrator's DNA. - If you change clothes, put all clothing you were wearing at the time of the assault in a paper bag (no plastic bags).
+- If possible, it is best not to use the bathroom, shower, change clothing, brush hair, smoke, brush teeth, or clean up the area where the assault occurred; this can help to preserve the perpetrator's DNA. - If you change clothes, put all clothing worn during the assault in a paper bag (no plastic bags).